 Ebenezer Maxwell Mansion presents

-Scroll down to view images from past shows and look right to view a list of upcoming shows, recent testimonials, and a brief bio of the creators.
+Scroll to view images from past shows, a list of upcoming shows, recent testimonials, and a brief bio of the creators.

 “Fantastic show Saturday night!
 We look forward to more productions.
 Please pass along my feedback to the cast.”
 Chuck Gallagher

 “The Ebenezer Maxwell Mansion is the place to go for theater.
 It doesn’t get much better than watching a Victorian era production in the intimacy of this Victorian Mansion’s thirty five seat theater.
 I always feel like I am experiencing the drama with the actors who are so close I could touch them.
 These productions have a whole different feel than a run of the mill theater.
 Count me in for the next show.”
 Lee Besse